greasyfinger/juicers_pride/README.md

-# juicers_pride
+# JuicersPride

-Starting UML for first submission deadline
+Game created by N Narotam and Alhad Sethi for the Advanced Programming course at IIIT Delhi